Bahia: Geography

 Bahia is bordered on the east by the Atlantic Ocean.
 The Bay of All Saints is the largest bay on the Brazilian coast.
 Under the Brazilian Empire, it was bounded on the north by the Rio Real and by the Jequitinhonha on the south, but Bahia now comprises an irregular shape bound by other states of Brazil, some of which were formed from it.
 In the north, it is now bordered (from east to west) by Sergipe, Alagoas, Pernambuco and Piauí.
 In the northwest, it is bordered by Tocantins.
 In the southwest, it borders Goiás, and in the south it is bordered (from east to west) by Espírito Santo and Minas Gerais.

 The state is crossed from west to east by many rivers, but the most important is the São Francisco, which starts in Minas Gerais and runs through western Bahia before emptying into the Atlantic between Sergipe and Alagoas.
-Formerly plied by paddlewheel steamers, the river is only navigable to small modern craft but is still vital to the arid west since it continuously supplies water during seasons when many other smaller rivers dry out.
+Formerly plied by paddlewheel steamers, the river is only navigable to small modern craft but is still vital to the arid west since it continuously supplies water during seasons.
 The Sobradinho Dam created one of the largest reservoirs in the world; other major hydroelectric projects along its length include the Paulo Afonso Hydroelectric Complex and the Itaparica or Luiz Gonzaga Dam.

 Regions

 Bahia's geographical regions comprise the Atlantic Forest; the maritime region (Recôncavo) radiating from the Bay of All Saints, the site of sugar and tobacco cultivation; and the Planalto, which includes the sertão region of Bahia's far interior.
-The state is crossed from north to south by the Diamantina Tableland (Chapada Diamantina), which divides it into two distinct geographical zones.
-To the east, the soil is fertile and the rain falls regularly.
+The state has the Diamantina Tableland (Chapada Diamantina), which divides it into two distinct geographical zones.
+The rain falls regularly in the eastern section.
 The western area is more arid and its predominate vegetation the cerrado.
 The natural aridity was greatly worsened over the 19th century by the cowboys' habit of starting wildfires each year to improve the quality of the grass.
 The Chapada Diamantina National Park is home to picturesque chapadões.